mixonic/why-javascript-is-coming-to-ember-templates/src/index.md

 and that is often correct.

-But if you want to build an implementation of jump to definition, or get TypeScript to understand where the component's template might be, you need to consider a number of other valid locations.
+But if you want to build an implementation of jump to definition..

 -->